Stayed Gone

-"Stayed Gone" is an electro swing pop song from the American adult animated musical comedy television series Hazbin Hotel, which is sung by Vox (voiced by Christian Borle) and Alastor (voiced by Amir Talai).
+"Stayed Gone" is an electro swing pop song from the American adult animated musical comedy television series Hazbin Hotel.
+It is sung primarily by the characters Vox (voiced by Christian Borle) and Alastor (voiced by Amir Talai), with additional parts by Valentino (voiced by Joel Perez) and Sam Haft.

 The song is featured in "Radio Killed the Video Star", the second episode of the show's first season.
 On January 18, 2024, the song was released on Spotify, and has since accumulated 95 million streams.
 On February 1, 2024, Andrew Underberg released the song on YouTube, which has since accumulated over 22 million views.
-The song also peaked at number eleven on the US Bubbling Under Hot 100 chart.
+The song also peaked at number eleven on the U.S. Bubbling Under Hot 100 chart.

 The song is a broadcast debate song between Vox and Alastor, as both insult each other and wish to make the other wish that Alastor "stayed gone".